The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 1 h 15 m

 1 h 23 m

 Of the 6 trains that leave Bath for London every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Direct train||Yes, there are 26 direct trains a day|

 |Train companies||South Western Railway, Great Western Railway, Chiltern Railways or First Great Western Service|

-Trains from Bath to London cover the 96 miles (155 km) long trip taking on average 1 h 25 min with our travel partners like Great Western Railway or South Western Railway.
-Normally, there are 25 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £27, but the average price of train tickets is £37.
+Trains from Bath to London cover the 96 miles long route taking on average 1 h 22 min with our travel partners like South Western Railway, Great Western Railway, Chiltern Railways or First Great Western Service.
+Normally, there are 26 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £50, you can find the cheapest train ticket for as low as £20.
 Travellers depart most frequently from Bath Spa and arrive in London Victoria.

 Trains from Bath to London are frequent and depart daily, with two to three journeys per hour.
 There are multiple trains in the morning, afternoon, and evening.
 On average, the train journey takes around 1h 15min to 2h 41min.
 This journey depends on two factors, the train arrival station, and the time of day.

 There are many trains departing from Bath to London, with an average of 14 journeys in the morning, 11 in the afternoon, and around eight trains in the evening.
 The first train is as early as around 5:38 a.m. and the last train runs at around 10:14 p.m. from Monday to Friday.
 Saturdays also have very frequent journeys with up to 32 trains running, the first and last departing at around 5:43 a.m. to 11:55 p.m.
 On Sundays, there are fewer trains, with up to 18 trains running, the first and last depart at around 10:32 a.m. and 10:34 p.m.